 NOTE: Full details of this Call for White Papers are in the Call document, which is available from the right-hand menu.

-A number of spokespersons will be invited to present their case in an open workshop, planned to be held in early September (venue and date are to be confirmed).
+A number of spokespersons will be invited to present their case in an open workshop, planned to be held in Paris, on 3-4 September.
 The presentations will form part of the input to the selection process.

 Timeline and deadlines